daniel08311/take-home-challenges/readme.md

     * Note that we can not consider numbers on the left hand side of 9 since it effects the larger digits.
     * Now that we swapped 4 and 5, the number become 598764
     * We can safely assume that the numbers on the right hand side of 9 is still in descending trend
-    * Since it's in descending trend, reversing numbers on the right hand side of 9 returns the smallest number possible
+    * Since it's in descending trend, reversing numbers on the right hand side of 9 returns the smallest number possible, 598764 -> 546789.
-    * 598764 -> 546789
     * For a negative number, all remains the same excepts that now we stop when a number breaks the *ascending* trend.
     * I'll explain more for the negative case during interview.